 - This free course from Future Learn will show you how to create great online content.
 It’s designed to help you to learn the best practice for communicating effectively online by taking into account tone, style, and format.

 Developing digital skills takes dedication and enthusiasm, but the benefits can be huge.
 Whether that’s helping you to make a career change, find an exciting new job, or simply stay connected with loved ones.

-If you want to develop your skills but haven’t found anything above that takes your fancy, then why not head over to the learning section of our website?
-There are over 50,000 courses covering a wide range of topics – from quick taster courses to heavyweight learning opportunities.
+If you want to develop your skills but haven’t found anything above that takes your fancy, why not head over to the learning section of our website?
+There are over 75,000 courses covering a wide range of topics – from quick taster courses to heavyweight learning opportunities.